corentin-j/wrsc_plymouth_2019/cad parts/Readme.md

 # CAD Parts

-Parts have been designed or upload from a existant online model.
+Parts have been designed or upload from a existant online model.\n Software :Solidworks
-Software :Solidworks

 ## Real boat